 Robert Brown, LL.B.
 1970

-Our law firm is one of a handful of highly specialized national boutiques firms that practice in the middle market Employee Stock Ownership Plan (ESOP) arena.
+Our law firm is one of a handful of highly specialized national boutique firms that practice in the middle market Employee Stock Ownership Plan (ESOP) arena.
 We advise our clients about matters related to business succession and exit planning in addition to ESOPs.

 We guide corporate and individual clients, their attorneys and other trusted advisors through the use of employee ownership and other strategies to create exit plans, succession plans and incentive compensation systems.
 We also represent lenders and independent fiduciaries in ESOP transactions.
 Unlike many of our middle market competitors, we are an “ESOP Plus” firm that will point clients toward outright sales, private equity infusions, management buyouts or other exit tools if an ESOP is not appropriate.

-Our subject matter expertise draws on tax, M&A and employee benefits law.
+Our subject matter expertise draws on tax, merger & acquisition and employee benefits law.
 For over 30 years I was a member of the executive committee of the Tax Section of the New York State Bar Association.
 Our lawyers are also members of The ESOP Association, the National Center for Employee Ownership and the American College of Employee Benefits Counsel.

-You owe it to yourself to consider smaller (I think Yale calls them “modest”) cities and a highly specialized boutique practice.
+You owe it to yourself to consider smaller (I think Yale calls them “modest”) cities and a highly-specialized boutique practice.
 You can be a big fish in a small pond, you can still participate in national and international practice areas and you can live a more rounded life than your classmates who work 2,500 billable hours per year in New York, Washington or London without any reasonable guarantee of job security.